 The Picture House was an attractive building, which had two squat domes on each side of its facade.
 Seating in the auditorium was provided in stalls and circle levels.

 In 1921 it was leased to Savoy Cinemas and re-named Savoy Cinema.
 In 1928, the cinema became one of the original cinemas in the newly formed Associated British Cinemas(ABC) chain.
 On 25th March 1946, it was taken back by Gaumont/PCT, and was re-named Gaumont from 1st April 1946.

-The Rank Organisation closed the Gaumont on 6th January 1962, playing a re-issue double bill of Doris Day in "The Pajama Game" and Guy Madison in "The Charge at Feather River".
+The Rank Organisation closed the Gaumont on 6th January 1962, playing a re-issue double bill of Doris Day in "The Pyjama Game" and Guy Madison in "The Charge at Feather River".

-The building was purchased by the Co-operative Society and converted into a funeral home, which continues today.
+The building was purchased by the Co-operative Society and converted into a funeral home, which occupied the building until they moved out around 2019.
 The facade has been heavily altered, and inside the auditorium, the circle has been extended forward to the proscenium arch.
-The original ceiling is still to be seen in this upper area, which is now used to store coffins.
+The original ceiling is still to be seen in this upper area, which was used to store coffins.

 Just login to your account and subscribe to this theater.